cedadev/esacci-esgf/README.md

 A convenience script `./agg_wrapper.sh <dir>` finds NetCDF files in `<dir>`, runs `partition_files.py` on the list and `aggregate.py` on each output.

+### cache_remote_aggregations.py

+Usage: `./cache_remote_aggregations.py <input JSON> [<base THREDDS URL]`.

+Send HTTP requests to OPeNDAP/WMS aggregation endpoints based on dataset IDs found in the input JSON.
+This makes sure THREDDS caches aggregations before any end-user tries to access them.

+The JSON input should be in the same format as required by `make_mapfiles.py` etc...

 ## Tests